 During the winters she completed her degree in Health & Human Development and Spanish and spent an inordinate amount of time riding on Mexican buses.
 In January of 1997, Kathi joined Bill, Cool Works founder, to help grow Cool Works into what it is today.

-After calling Bozeman, MT home for many years, Kathi and her husband Michael and the wonder dog Pete moved south, WAY south, 18 miles from the border to the little town of Patagonia, AZ, where all that time studying Spanish has finally paid off.
+After calling Bozeman, MT home for many years, Kathi and her husband Michael moved south, WAY south, to a little mountain town in Arizona, where all that time studying Spanish has finally paid off!

 If you're new to Cool Works and want to know all the options for advertising your jobs, Kathi is your go-to gal.

-Patty has been in the Yellowstone area for over half of her life - that almost makes her a native.
+Patty spent over half her life in the Greater Yellowstone area.
+That almost makes her a native.
 Born in Ohio, schooled in Michigan - she naively thought a college summer job as a Maid in Yellowstone would be "her one chance to see the West".
 Uh, yeah.
 Patty currently resides in Helena, MT, where the Big Sky keeps the Great Outdoors close at hand.

 Tech Dude/Web Wizard